pret/pokered/FEATURES.md

 - Giovanni's Theme (unused music from Pokemon Yellow) was added when you encounter Giovanni.
 You must set MUSIC option to OG+ for it to play.
 - Beta victory theme (battle victory "guide") was added when you defeat female trainers.
 You must set MUSIC option to OG+ for it to play.
 - Beta healing theme (healing theme "pallet town") was added when you rest at your house in PALLET TOWN.
 You must set MUSIC option to OG+ for it to play.
+- The Elite Four will all use the gym battle theme instead of the first three using the default battle music.
 - A small sound effect was added when you toss an item.
 - A small sound effect plays when you get on or off your bicycle, but only if you have the option BIKE SONG set to OFF.
+- A small sound effect plays when you push a boulder onto a switch in Victory Road.
+- A small sound effect plays when you light up Rock Tunnel with FLASH.
+- A small sound effect plays when the doors behind the first 3 elite four members open upon defeating them.

 ## Pokemon Green visuals
 The version-specific visuals of japanese pokemon green were added into PureGreen.